mattmc3/zsh_unplugged/README.md

 ### :question: Can I use this repo as a plugin?

 Sure, sort of.
-You obviously have to clone it yourself first, but it's possible.
+You have to clone it manually first, but it's possible.
 Do something like this in your .zshrc:

 ```zsh